 A Soft Color Palette Is Best

-I’m partial to muted colors in a nursery, says Elizabeth.
+I’m partial to muted colors in your perfect nursery, says Elizabeth.
 You want the nursery to feel calming and not too stimulating, so sticking with a soft color palette is a good idea.

 Choose Furnishings That Will Grow